 We will be philosophising about a whole number of connected issues relating to the phenomenon of religion, starting off, first, with what exactly it is that distinguishes religion from other kinds of belief-systems, such as ideologies or philosophies of life.
-Part of this intellectual investigation leads us to the possible connection religion has with divine revelation and the connection that revelation might have with faith.
+Part of this intellectual investigation leads us to the possible connection religion has with divine revelation and the connection revelation itself might have with faith.
 Our question will be whether, perhaps, both revelation and faith are among the essential distinguishing features of religion.

-Furthermore, if religion involves something like revelation from Divinity or God, then this lead us directly to a consideration of some philosophical justifications for belief in the existence and nature of God and why belief in God arguably cannot be a matter of faith at all but is rather a matter of metaphysics.
-If the existence of God is something that we know from natural reason alone (metaphysics/philosophy/ science) rather than revelation, the question then arises as to how we go beyond the mere God of Philosophy to the God of Religion.
+Furthermore, if religion involves something like revelation from Divinity or God, then this leads us directly to a consideration of some philosophical justifications for belief in the existence and nature of such a God and why belief in God arguably cannot be a matter of faith at all but is rather a matter of metaphysics.
+If the existence of God is something that we know from natural reason alone (metaphysics/philosophy/science) rather than revelation, the question then arises as to how we go beyond the mere God of Philosophy to the God of Religion.
 How does faith connect with reason?
 How does revelation relate to Philosophy?

 These and related questions form the basis of this introductory course in the Philosophy of Religion.